 On April 1, 2006, Obici Health System contributed a collection of artwork to the Foundation appraised at approximately \$660,000.
-During 2022, the Foundation determined the artwork was impaired in accordance with Accounting Standards Codification Topic 360.
+During 2022, the Foundation determined the artwork was impaired in accordance with ASC Topic 360.
 The Foundation recorded an impairment loss of \$284,571 which is included in the 2022 statement of activities.
 The net carrying value is included as other assets on the accompanying statements of financial position.
+There was no impairment recorded on the collection of artwork during 2023.